nigelcheok/redmart-fe/README.md

 # Redmart Frontend Assignment
-Browse Products, Product Drilldown Page and Cart
+Browse Products, Product Detail Page and Cart

 ## Dependencies and run process
 This project requires several packages that can be installed using npm.